 For many of us socializing with friends and family is an actual need, but in today's world, it can make people feel uneasy.

-So we've prepared our top tips for how to plan a live in-person party in today's climate.
+So we've prepared our top tips for how to plan a live in-person party with social distancing in today's climate.

 - Limit your number of guests.
-Right now smaller, more intimate gatherings of under 25 people are probably your best bet.
-If you can make your guest list, even smaller, we recommend you do it.
+Right now smaller, more intimate gatherings of up to 25 people are probably your best bet.
+If you can make your guest list even smaller, we recommend you do it.

 - Avoid hosting a party filled with elderly people or those with chronic diseases.

-- Provide masks to all your guests during the party.
-You can even give out homemade fabric masks as a take-home gift.
+- You can even give out homemade fabric masks as a take-home gift and have people wear them during the party.

 - Put out hand sanitizer stations throughout your party and encourage your guests to sanitize at the beginning of the party and throughout.